 Biosecurity is integral to the management of any veterinary hospital.
 For management of cases where there is suspicion of an infectious disease, Newmarket Equine Hospital has a dedicated isolation unit separate from the main hospital facilities where staff can provide intensive care as required, without risk to other hospitalised patients.

 The dedicated Intensive Care Unit at NEH is a specialised building which was constructed specifically to facilitate the highest possible level of care for individual patients.
 Each box has a rubberised floor under the bedding and is temperature controlled.
 As well as viewing windows all the boxes have CCTV to allow constant monitoring.
 Facilities are present for the maintenance of intravenous fluids and if necessary slings can be used to support patients.
-Qualified equine veterinary nurses and the team of interns provide round the clock care of all cases, under the direction of Drs Mark Hillyer and Rosie Naylor.
+Qualified equine veterinary nurses and the team of interns provide round the clock care of all cases, under the direction of the hospital consultants.

 The forge at NEH is located in the yard adjacent to the stables office.
 This is a dedicated facility, allowing remedial or routine shoeing and trimming to be performed in consultation with our attending veterinarians.

-NEH has the most up to date ultrasonographic equipment available with recent acquisition of the Logiq S7, in addition to the Vivid 3 – a hospital based machine equipped with 5 transducers enabling generation of excellent resolution musculoskeletal, cardiac and abdominal imaging.
+NEH has a Logiq S7 scanner, in addition to a Vivid 3 – a hospital based machine equipped with 5 transducers enabling generation of excellent resolution musculoskeletal, cardiac and abdominal imaging.

 For cases within the hospital which are unable to be moved to the imaging suites, mobile units comprising the Logiq E and Micromaxx are available.